 1.)
 What Is Wrong With My Body and Why?

-For someone to make the decision to go out and get plastic surgery, it often means that they feel that something is wrong with their body.
-If you happen to share these sentiments, ask yourself what you feel is wrong with your body and why.
+For someone to decide to go out and get plastic surgery, it suggests they feel something is wrong with their body.
+If you can relate and feel your body isn’t as it should be, ask yourself what you feel is wrong with it and why.
 For many years, I looked in the mirror and thought my nose was way too big and it made me ugly.
-To add insult to injury, my skin was too dark and my butt was so flat, I had to rethink whether or not I was a black African girl.
+To add insult to injury, my skin was too dark and my butt was so flat, I doubted whether I was a black African girl.
 I even used to stuff clothes inside of my jeans to make my butt look bigger.
-I cried, I fought with myself, I looked for validation in men, I fed off of the praise of others, but still, at the end of the day, I was broken by the disapproval of many.
+I cried, I fought with myself; I looked for validation in men; I fed off of the praise of others.
+But still, at the end of the day, I was broken by the disapproval of the majority.
 I found it so hard to accept that I wasn’t a mainstream beauty and might never be.

-It took ten years or more for me to realize that everyone is made differently and this is never something to be ashamed of.
-I realized that nothing was wrong with my nose and nothing was wrong with my body and it was okay if my kind of beautiful wasn’t portrayed in the media.
+It took ten years for me to realize everyone is created uniquely and my image is never something to be ashamed of.
+I now accept that nothing is wrong with my nose, my body is perfectly fine, and it’s ok that my kind of beautiful isn’t portrayed in the media.
 It is my job to define and accept my unique beauty, not my job to meet the standards of the world’s definition of beauty.
 What I’m saying is, if you think something is wrong with the way you look because it isn’t society’s idea of beauty, then you may need to adopt a positive self -image, not get surgery.
 The real issue is in how you view and value yourself.
-That can often be fixed with a little more kindness, a little less scrutiny, and a lot more self-acceptance.
+Thankfully, it’s nothing a little more kindness, less scrutiny, and self-acceptance can’t fix.

 2.)
 Is the Problem With My body or my Perception?

-As mentioned above, another question you should ask is whether the problem is with your body or your perception.
-Whether we like it or not, our perception and ideas of beauty are greatly influenced by what other people think.
-I thought that I wasn’t attractive and wasn’t beautiful because other people told me so.
-They said I needed to be a few shades lighter and that my nose was too big and because their approval mattered, I believed them and struggled with low self-esteem.
+As mentioned above, before getting surgery, figure out if the problem is with your body or your perception.
+Even if you don’t realize, your ideas about beauty are greatly influenced by the media as well as the opinion of others.
+For a long time, I thought that I wasn’t attractive because other people told me so.
+They said I needed to be a few shades lighter, my ass was too flat, and that my nose was too big.
+Because their approval mattered, I believed them and struggled with low self-esteem.